Exploding rocks: the UK’s first Selfrag machine

 Rocks tell stories.
 There are chapters about ancient lifeforms, from the microscopic to the very large, chapters about past climate, about the birth of mountain ranges and whole continents, and about the resources that fuel our modern world.
 To read the chapters, we have to break the rocks down to their constituent elements.
 This is a rather inefficient process, which involves loud noises, lots of dust, and heavy machinery with moving parts, none of which are particularly good for the health of the scientist involved.
 More importantly, this is a process that often destroys fragile fossils and minerals.
 Information is lost and the story gets muddled.

 In the simplest of terms, the Selfrag is a machine that breaks up rocks and other materials using lightning.
 Granted, it is a small lightning strike, safely contained within a processing chamber and with about a million times less energy than the natural variety, but it is lightning nonetheless.
-The more scientific explanation is that the rocks are electrodynamically fragmented, which involves discharging up to 200 kV of electricity into the rock, 5 times per second, which then travels along a path of least resistance, normally the flat surfaces of minerals, causing the rock to selectively fragment along the boundaries between different minerals instead of through minerals, as can happen with mechanical crushing.
+The more scientific explanation is that the rocks are electrodynamically fragmented, which involves discharging up to 200 kV of electricity into the rock, five times per second, which then travels along a path of least resistance, normally the flat surfaces of minerals, causing the rock to selectively fragment along the boundaries between different minerals instead of through minerals, as can happen with mechanical crushing.

 As the rock is essentially falling apart rather than being crushed, the process preserves the grainsize distribution of the original rock.
 This is important because we often want to recover multiple types of minerals and crystals of different sizes from the same rock.
 For example, we might look at layers of volcanic ash deposited around the time of major extinction event, such as the demise of the dinosaurs, and we might want to determine the age of those layers using multiple methods to ensure that the results are as accurate as possible.
 This would require us to recover 100 µm zircon crystals, a target mineral for U-Pb dating, and mm-scale feldspar, a target mineral for Ar/Ar dating from the same sample.
 Or we might want to recover a suite of different minerals of sizes ranging from microns to millimeters to chart the history of metamorphic rocks, the building blocks of mountain ranges.
 Paleontologists studying ancient ecosystems may want to look at a range of different microfossils of varying sizes, or may wish to recover both juvenile and adult populations of the same species.